-In the case of long code definitions, or when viewing Freeze Frame data, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use the and buttons, as necessary, to view the additional information.
+In the case of long code definitions, or when viewing Freeze Frame data, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate 'the presence of additional information.
+Use the additional information.

-The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
+The Diagnostic Tool will display a code only if codes are present in the vehicle's computer memory.
 If no codes are present, a "System Pass" message is displayed.
-Press the SYSTEM MENU (§) button to return to the System Menu.
+Press the SYSTEM MENU (3) button to return to the System Menu.

-- If more than one code was retrieved press the DTC/FF button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Scan Tool's communication link with the vehicle's computer disconnects.
-To re-establish communication, press the POWER/LINK ▷ ♦ button again. - When the last retrieved DTC has been displayed and the DTC/FF button is pressed, the Scan Tool returns to the "Priority" Code. - To view additional enhanced DTCs, repeat steps 1 through 5, above. - To exit the enhanced mode, press the SYSTEM MENU (§) button to return to the System menu.
+- If more than one code was retrieved press the DTC button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Diagnostic Tool's communication link with the vehicle's computer disconnects.
+To re-establish communication, press the POWER/LINK ▷ ₺ button again. - 7.
+When the last retrieved DTC has been displayed and the DTC button is pressed, the Diagnostic Tool returns to the "Priority" Code. - To view additional enhanced DTCs, repeat steps 1 through 5, above. - To exit the enhanced mode, press the SYSTEM MENU (§) button to return to the System menu.
 Use the UP (△) and DOWN (▽) buttons, as necessary, to highlight Global OBD, then press the ENTER (→) button to return to the Global OBD2 mode.